Slevinski/slevinski.github.io/series/formal-signwriting/entries/encoding-authority-and-stability/essay.md

-# Encoding Authority and Stability
+# Encoding Stewardship and Stability

-**Computational validity, linguistic judgment, practical finality, and forkability**
+**Technical coherence, computational validity, linguistic judgment, practical finality, and forkability**

 Formal SignWriting is author-stewarded infrastructure.

-Its authority is formal and representational, not linguistic or communal.
+Steve Slevinski stewards the formal encoding he authored and maintains: the supported FSW/SWU path, its technical coherence, stability, documentation, compatibility, and reference behavior.

+That stewardship is real but bounded.
+It is not authority over signed languages, spelling preferences, education, corpora, datasets, community governance, or AI deployment.

 This note states the boundary clearly.

 ## Core Boundary

-I decide what is well-formed for the computer.
+The supported encoding defines what is well-formed for software.

-I do not decide what is well-written for the reader.
+It does not decide what is well-written for the reader.

 In formal terms: